Freelance photojournalist Wil Sands was struck with crowd-control munitions while covering protests in Washington, D.C., on May 30, 2020.

 A street medic in the crowd quickly found him and put gauze over the wound, and told Sands he needed to go to the hospital.
 Sands walked to the police cordon and, after seeing his wound, they let him through.
 “I pulled off the gauze, their faces changed, and the commanding officer allowed me to pass through," Sands said.

 He told CPJ that he believes the object that hit him was launched from an area where D.C. police officers had been standing.
 There were officers from multiple law enforcement agencies operating in the general area at the time, according to news reports.
 Sands, a member of Fractures Collective, was wearing a press pass at the time he was hit.

-He wrote in a series of Instagram posts that he spent 16 hours in the emergency room, and suffered a partially torn retina and damaged cornea.
-He had surgery on his right eye on June 1.
 "My retina was reattached, a silicone band was permanently inserted around my eyeball, and a bubble of gas was inflated behind the retina," he wrote.
 "It is unclear how much of my sight in my right eyes [sic] I will get back."